SACEE – Border Branch

 National Language Challenge and Puzzle Parade

-2020 SACEE PUZZLE PARADE AND LANGUAGE CHALLENGE REPORT
+2022 SACEE PUZZLE PARADE AND LANGUAGE CHALLENGE REPORT

 Special mention should be made of the following schools and learners:

-We ask all schools with prize winners to complete this page and send us their banking details by return email so that we can transfer the prize winner’s cash prize into your school account.
+Please note that only the overall top three learners (including tied places) in Grades 4 – 11 are awarded a cash prize.
+We ask all schools with prize winners to complete page 4 and send us their banking details by return email so that we can transfer the prize winner’s cash prize into your school account.
 We would appreciate it if you could award the prize winners their relevant amounts.

 Lisa van Tonder

-Co-Ordinator: SACEE Language Challenges and Puzzle Parades.
+Coordinator: SACEE Language Challenges and Puzzle Parades.

-For more information please email firstname.lastname@example.org
+For more information, please email: firstname.lastname@example.org